 • watch goat milking demonstrations, daily at 11:00AM and 4:00PM

 • do some egg counting as you visit the hens in their new "condo coops"

 • join in fun contests such as onion bowling, best farmer tan and other contests that happen daily on the AgriFair Stage.

-New this year is Spot's Spot, the large dirt "pasture" in the center of the exhibit where you can see farm animals.
+Visit Spot's Spot, the large dirt "pasture" in the center of the exhibit where you can see farm animals.
 One of those is a very special cow named Spot, a 12-year-old Shorthorn X that was a 4-H show steer in 2003.
 He was bought at the Junior Livestock Auction that year and given an official pardon by "Grandpa Bob."
 Spot now lives the good life on a lovely pasture in Valley Center, and is a featured guest at the AgriFair each year.

 Cattle, sheep, pigs, and goats can be found in the Livestock Barn and Barn W every day of the Fair.
 Check out Rings 1, 2 and 3 to see these animals competing for the Blue Ribbon.

 Large animals are located in the Livestock Barn and Barn W. This is the area to see cattle, goats, pigs and more competing for the blue ribbon!
 Adults and youth bring their animals to be judged and displayed during the Fair.

 June 7-8: Pygmy goats, llamas, Cotswold Regional (sheep) Show and Western Regional Southdown (sheep) Show

 June 11-15: Beef cattle, sheep, Angora goats

 June 18-22: Dairy cattle, dairy goats